YangLab/CIRCexplorer2/docs/tutorial/parsing.md

 ### Note

 1. `CIRCexplorer2 parse` will create a directory `circ_out` by default, and the BED file `fusion_junction.bed` under this directory is required for following analysis.
-2. Now `CIRCexplorer2 parse` only support paired-end data aligned by TopHat-Fusion in one step as mentioned in [alignment tutorial](./alignment.md).
+2. If you use `CIRCexplorer2 parse` to deal with paired-end data aligned by TopHat-Fusion, please refer to the one step method mentioned in [alignment tutorial](./alignment.md).
 3. See [Parse](../modules/parse.md) for detailed information about `CIRCexplorer2 parse`.